womeier/secwasm/README.md

 - `make coverage` to generate a report of the test coverage
 - `make run` to run the static typecheck on an example module
 - `make bubblesort-benchmark` for benchmarking the performance penalty of the dynamic checks
+- `make seqmem-benchmark` for benchmarking the performance penalty of the dynamic checks